Generally speaking, those interested in Education may consider teaching and non-teaching career options.

 Psychology as a field is another “helping” profession, often more research-focused than teaching or social work.
 Clinical and counseling psychology are popular career pathways within this field, enabling the degree-holder to engage in research, practice, or a combination of the two.
 A PhD or PsyD is required, followed by a year-long APA-accredited internship, in order to become eligible for licensure.
 Other, less time-consuming paths exist within the profession, such as helping facilitate change within business and monitoring youthful offenders.

 Working with children, in structured or unstructured settings, should help you decide if you enjoy teaching.
 Phillips Brooks House offers numerous opportunities to work in educator roles, in school and community settings.
-Homework centers run by local cities, tutoring through the Bureau of Study Counsel or via Tutoring Plus, participating in a HAND Project through your House, or holding a summer job in a college-based program for secondary school students (such as Breakthrough Cambridge), are but a few of the other ways in which you might test your interest (and gain creditable experience) in teaching.
+Tutoring Plus or holding a summer job in a college-based program for secondary school students such as Breakthrough Greater Boston, are but a few of the other ways in which you might test your interest (and gain creditable experience) in teaching.

 If you're interested in social work or psychology, you won't be able to find an internship that allows you to actually practice, due to academic and licensing requirements.
 Instead, look for internships that will enable you to develop skills working with the populations or issues in which you’re interested.
-For example, if you’d like to focus your social work practice on working with domestic violence survivors, intern at a shelter for battered women.
-If you envision a macro social work practice, consider interning at the Department of Social Services.
+For example, if you’d like to focus your social work practice on working with domestic violence survivors, intern at a women's shelter.
+If you envision a macro social work practice, consider interning at a Department of Social Services.

-Although teaching in public schools generally requires state certification, there are several programs, such as the Harvard Undergraduate Teacher Education Program (UTEP), that enable those with a bachelor’s degree to teach as they work toward their certification.
+Although teaching in public schools generally requires state certification, there are several programs that enable those with a bachelor’s degree to teach as they work toward their certification.
 The National Center for Alternative Certification is a comprehensive resource for alternative routes to certification in the United States.

 Public Charter schools and private schools are not bound by the same state certification requirements and will hire those with a bachelor's degree.
-Various independent schools also offer year-long internships for those with a bachelor’s degree
+Various independent schools also offer Teaching Assistantships or year-long internship opportunities for those with a bachelor’s degree

 Many of the full-time jobs available to you in psychology and social work without professional licensure may be less practice-oriented than you’d prefer.
 Still, there are exceptions, particularly if you’re willing to be open-minded about where you work and with what populations.
 University-affiliated hospitals like McLean and Butler, offer entry level jobs working directly with patients.
 Many group-living residences hire recent grads as daytime or awake overnight staff.
 With some research experience as an undergrad, you can likely find work as a research assistant at a major hospital.
 If education is of interest, consider a program like Match Corps or Wediko, both of which encourage close mentoring relationships with students.

 Teaching abroad in U.S. international schools usually requires certification and two years of experience.
-The usual method for such hiring is for the candidate to participate in one of the teacher placement hiring fairs, which take place several times per year, in varying locations.
+Candidates typically learn of these opportunities via a teacher placement hiring fair, which take place several times per year, in varying locations.
 Administrative openings abroad are often also publicized by teacher placement services, as well as by some international associations.

 There are many opportunities abroad to develop the skill set necessary for a career in social work.
 Students looking for longer term opportunities might consider the Peace Corps or the Jesuit Volunteer Corps.
 Shorter types of opportunities can also be found.